anaghasethu/Bootcamp2021/HTML CSS DESIGN1/README.md

-Create a webpage in mobile view.
+Create a webpage for mobile view.
 Reference image is given.